Security

 - No browser extensions (embedded wallet, not MetaMask-style)

-- No seed phrases (MPC-based key management)
+- No seed phrases (managed custody through Privy)

 - No direct smart contract interaction by users (Liquidity Engine handles all on-chain execution)